Can Donald Trump still run for president after charges over 2020 election?

 This time, Mr Trump was charged by Fulton County district attorney Fani Willis with 13 counts related to an alleged conspiracy to alter the election result in the swing state in the days that followed his defeat to Joe Biden.

-He was charged alongside 18 other defendants, including the likes of Rudy Giuliani, Mark Meadows and Sidney Powell, in an indictment containing 41 counts in total related to racketeering.
+He was charged alongside 18 other defendants, including Rudy Giuliani, Mark Meadows and Sidney Powell, in an indictment containing 41 counts in total related to racketeering.

-In a 98-page dossier, based on a two-year investigation, Ms Willis outlined the ways that Mr Trump and his co-defendants had allegedly conspired to replace electors with fake ones, unlawfully access voter data, harass election workers and solicit public officials to reject the results.
+In a 98-page dossier, based on a two-year investigation, Ms Willis outlined the ways that Mr Trump and his co-defendants had allegedly conspired to replace electors with fake ones, unlawfully accessed voter data, harass election workers and solicited public officials to reject the results.

+The former president surrendered to authorities in Fulton County on Thursday evening where he was arrested, fingerprinted and had his mug shot taken.

 This is the fourth criminal indictment Mr Trump has received this year, the latest unprecedented milestone from the first American president to have been impeached twice.

-Note: This story was updated on 24 August 2023 to reflect new developments